AIMailer/mailberry-forms-react/README.md

 - MailberryForm format POPUP it renders a the form within a div three times(div overlay > div modal container > div form container > form).

 #### Simple Components
-1. **MailberryForm.Description** is a ReactNode and it can be used to wrap the header and description if you want
+1. **MailberryForm.Description** is a ReactNode and it can be used to add the header and description if you want
 2. **MailberryForm.Submit** is a component to add a submit button to the form, has the following props:
+    - **text** is the text of the button
+    - **submitStyles** is an object with the styles of the submit button.
+The object has the following keys:
       - **buttonStyles** is the style of the button
-    - **text** is the text of the button
       - **buttonWrapperStyles** is the style of the button wrapper.
 The buttonWrapperStyles is used to wrap the button.

 #### Inputs
 1. **MailberryForm.EmailInput** is a component to add an email input to the form
 2. **MailberryForm.TextInput** is a component to add a text input to the form
 3. **MailberryForm.NumberInput** is a component to add a number input to the form
 4. **MailberryForm.DateInput** is a component to add a date input to the form

-## How to made changes in local
+    - **inputStyles** is an object with the styles of the label, input and their wrapper.
+The object has the following keys:
+        - **wrapperStyles** is the style of the input and label wrapper(div > label + input)
+        - **labelStyle** is the style of the label
+        - **inputStyle** is the style of the input

+#### Error Messages
+1. **MailberryForm.FieldError** is a component that displays the error message if some of the inputs are invalid.

+## Note for the mantainers

 In order to use this library in mode local after to make git clone and npm install, follow this steps:
 Consider my-app as the project name and my-library as the library name.